hunter-hub/replit.github.io/teams-pro/interviewing-candidates.md

 # Interviewing Candidates with Guest Mode

 You can use Replit to conduct technical interviews.
-The Teams Pro guest feature lets you pair prorgram with candidates so you can work with them or observe them in real time.
+The Teams Pro guest feature lets you pair program with candidates so you can work with them or observe them in real time.

 This tutorial will provide a step-by-step guide on how to conduct a technical interview using Teams Pro.
 Watch the video or read the text below.

 <div class="video-container" style="text-align: center;margin: 30px 0;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/pOOdoXUu5SI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-## Steps to follow:

-We'll cover how to:
+In this tutorial, we'll cover how to:

 - Create a repl
 - Invite candidates